-Three to five model communities will be established to demonstrate what can happen when there is an infusion of outstanding personnell into the educational system, when the importance of Jewish education is recognized by the community and its leadership, and when the necessary funds are secured to meet additional costs.
+Three to five model communities will be established to demonstrate what can happen when there is an infusion of outstanding personnel into the educational system, when the importance of Jewish education is recognized by the community and its leadership, and when the necessary funds are secured to meet additional costs.

-These models will be called "Iland Communities," because their acMaxementariwill serve a leadership function for other communities throughout North America.
-They will become laboratories in which to discover the educational practices and policies that work best.
-They will become the testing places for "best practices" -- exemplary or excellent programs -- in all fields of Jewish education.
+These models, called "Lead Communities," will provide a leadership function for other communities throughout North America.
+Their purpose is to serve as laboratories in which to discover the educational practices and policies that work best.
+They will function as the testing places for "best practices" - exemplary or excellent programs - in all fields of Jewish education.